 World-class art, food and service unite at the historical hotel.

 What makes a hotel world-class?
-Is it heritage, celebrity guests, or a MICHELIN-starred restaurant?
+Is it heritage, celebrity guests, or a Michelin-starred restaurant?
 The Merrion Hotel has that and more.
-The brand has a reputation for being the grandest hotel in Dublin, and is located in a Grade I Georgian building with hundreds of years of history.
+The brand has a reputation for being the grandest hotel in Dublin and is located in a Grade I Georgian building with hundreds of years of history.
 A plaque outside the hotel declares that this is the birthplace of the Duke of Wellington, after all.

 Located opposite Parliament House, you might bump into a politician while staying at The Merrion Hotel.
 Famous guests include Bill Clinton, Bruce Springsteen, Rihanna, and Barack and Michelle Obama.
 As it is a special occasion spot, it is common to see locals dressed for afternoon tea or dinner.
 Plus, guests come for tours of the 19th and 20th-century art.